Category: Legal Malpractice Posted on Sep 18, 2025

 Before you can sue your defense attorney for legal malpractice, therefore, you must first attend to your criminal case.

+Because the specific laws regarding ineffective assistance of counsel vary from state to state, it is important to speak with an attorney who is familiar with the laws in your area.
 It is also important to make sure that you file your legal claim before the statute of limitations (the time limit for taking legal action) runs out.

 Bruce Stanger